 $8 Billion Won by Arnold & Itkin LLP in a Risperdal Case

 Arnold & Itkin won an $8 billion verdict against Johnson & Johnson for a client who took Risperdal as a child and developed gynecomastia.
-We were thrilled to help our client get justice after years of bullying and emotional distress.
-We hope to help other clients accomplish the same.
+We were thrilled to help our client get justice after years of bullying and distress.

 Information Regarding the Risperdal Drug